holzachr/sanremo-linux/README.md

 It may not prove important in PS/2 systems, but accessing that storage space works like this:

 1) Write the byte index (0..255) to the VPD index register at iobase + 0x24
-2) Read the stored byte from the VPD data register at iobase + 0x25.
+2) Read the stored one or two bytes at a time from the VPD data register at iobase + 0x26.
 3) You could try writing to it, if you dare.
-4) The VPD state/valid register at iobase + 0x26 probably holds a "valid" flag for the checksum.
+4) The VPD state/valid register at iobase + 0x25 probably holds a "valid" flag for the checksum or an error/success flag for the EEPROM read operation.

 ## Performance measurement